 Drought Order Category Statutory Exemptions Universal Exception Discretionary Exception UKWIR Suggested Discretionary Exceptions 1 Watering outdoor plants on commercial premises This includes plants which are in a pot or container that is outdoors or under cover and plants which are in the ground under cover.
-This does not include plants grown (i.e. cultivated or None Use of an approved drip or trickle irrigation system fitted with a PRV and timer is set for use in the evening or night.
-Use of an approved drip or trickle irrigation system fitted with a PRV and timer propagated) or kept for sale or commercial use or plants part of a National Plant Collection or temporary garden or flower display.
+This does not include plants grown (i.e. None Use of an approved drip or trickle irrigation system fitted with a PRV and timer is set for use in the evening or night.
+Use of an approved drip or trickle irrigation system fitted with a PRV and timer cultivated or propagated) or kept for sale or commercial use or plants part of a National Plant Collection or temporary garden or flower display.
 Water newly bought plants for the first 28 days after the implementation of the ban.
-Watering newly- bought plants 2 Filling or maintaining a non- domestic This restriction shall not apply to: Pools open to the public (a pool is None None.
-Swimming pools serving industrial training if considered justified swimming or paddling not open to the public if it may only , Swimming pools with covers pool be used by paying members of an affiliated club or Pools with religious significance organisation).
-Filling or maintain a pool that is used by pupils of a school for Pools fitted with approved water conservation or recycling systems swimming lessons. filling or maintaining a pool where necessary in the course of construction. filling or maintaining a pool using a hand-held container which is Pools that are subject to significant repair and innovation filled with water drawn directly from the tap. filling or maintaining a pool designed, constructed or adapted for use in the course of a
+Watering newly-bought plants 2 Filling or maintaining a non-domestic swimming or paddling pool This restriction shall not apply to: Pools open to the public (a pool is not open to the public if it may only be used by paying members of an affiliated club or organisation).
+Filling or maintain a pool that is used by pupils of a school for swimming lessons. filling or maintaining a pool where necessary in the course of construction. filling or maintaining a pool using a hand-held container which is filled with water drawn directly from the tap. filling or maintaining a pool designed, constructed or adapted for use in the course of a programme of medical treatment. filling or maintaining a pool that is used to decontaminate animals from infections or disease.
+None None.
+Swimming pools serving industrial training if considered justified Swimming pools with covers Pools with religious significance Pools fitted with approved water conservation or recycling systems Pools that are subject to significant repair and innovation